By Randall Burks

 Appellate lawyers at Bresky Law filed a motion for reconsideration of the dismissal and for reinstatement of the appeal.
 The motion asked the appellate court to reinstate the appeal, set a briefing schedule, and allow the appellant five days to remit the filing fee.

 Their goal was to be able to represent the appellant in the appeal so they can seek reversal of the trial court’s order.
 Their motion for reinstatement pointed out that the appellant had properly invoked the court’s jurisdiction with a timely notice of appeal and that he was representing himself at the time and was not aware of the requirements and deadlines for submitting the filing fee and the trial court’s order.

 The motion cited to several appellate opinions holding that appellate courts have the discretion to reinstate a dismissed appeal for good cause.
 The attorneys argued that good cause existed in this case.
 The motion also pointed out the right of access to the courts under the Florida Constitution, and it emphasized Florida’s strong public policy favoring resolution of appeals on the merits rather than on technicalities.
 This public policy is especially applicable in cases involving the best interests of a minor child, as this case does.

 The opposing party’s attorney filed a response strongly opposing the request for reinstatement, arguing that good cause had not been shown.
-A short time later, however, The Law Offices of Robin Bresky was pleased to receive an order from the appellate court granting the motion for reinstatement, requiring payment of the filing fee within five days, and setting a briefing schedule.
+A short time later, however, Bresky Law was pleased to receive an order from the appellate court granting the motion for reinstatement, requiring payment of the filing fee within five days, and setting a briefing schedule.
 This favorable result will allow the firm to represent the client in the appeal and obtain a decision on the merits.